Sudipto Sen: Feature films

-Recent Work and Impact
+Recent work and impact

 In 2023, Sen directed The Kerala Story, a film based on alleged cases of religious conversion and terrorism.
 It generated widespread public debate and commercial success, reportedly grossing over ₹242 crore domestically—making it one of the highest-grossing Hindi films of the year.

+The film also received heavy criticism for its screenplay, cast performances, its failure to maintain factual accuracy and was characterised as an propaganda film.

 In 2024, he released Bastar: The Naxal Story, which dealt with the Maoist insurgency in Chhattisgarh and received attention for its depiction of internal conflict in India.
+Yet, the film received negative reviews and turned out to be a box office bomb.